Ashinpm/KERELA--IOT--CHALLENGE/index.md

 ![circuit diagram](https://user-images.githubusercontent.com/95163711/146965618-427ccc13-f13c-4249-8faf-bae2905f0967.png)

 ### About Potentiometer
 Potentiometer = Variable Resistor.
 A potentiometer is a three-terminal resistor with a sliding or rotating contact that forms an adjustable voltage divider.
-Potentiometers are commonly used to control electrical devices such as volume controls on audio equipment
+Potentiometers are commonly used to control electrical devices such as volume controls on audio equipment.

 ![circuit diagram](https://user-images.githubusercontent.com/95163711/146965609-510eac8a-b0df-4893-a8b9-5ce89abdb7f1.png)